stephendsmith22/CNT_Project2/README.md

   ```
 - In client terminals, when prompted, choose an option (LIST, DIFF, PULL, LEAVE)

+3. Interface: Choose 1 for LIST, 2 for DIFF, 3 for PULL and 4 for LEAVE

 ## Notes
 1. Sometimes when running LIST only one file will show up then the others will come after.
 Just run LIST again and they should all show up
+2.